Startup Business Ideas for Students

 27. Social Media Marketing

-If you're already spending a lot of time on social media and you have a good understanding of the marketing end, why not turn that into a startup?
-Anyone with a product or service to sell today needs to be on social media, and many business people do not have the skills or the time to pull it off well.
+If you're already spending a lot of time on social media platforms and you have a good understanding of the marketing end, why not turn that into a startup?
+Anyone with a product or service, especially local businesses, to sell today needs to be on social media, and many business people do not have the skills or the time to pull it off well.
 The multiple free scheduling and design tools available today also make this a pretty low-cost industry to enter.

 28. Website Flipping